megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 Currently, GenAI RAG chatbot pointing to the Ollama API.
 Update GenAI RAG Chatbot to point to AIGW API endpoint.

 We are going to use OpenAI compatible API.
+Click the **Add Node** button in the Flowise UI and search using keyword “custom”.
 We are going to use **ChatOpenAI Custom** node.

 Drag the **ChatOpenAI Custom** node onto the FlowiseAI canvas.